reganbrown/regan-brown-bucketlist/README.md

 - GET - http://localhost${PORT}/bucket/:BucketID/contributors/ Returns the contributors on a bucket

+- DELETE - http://localhost${PORT}/bucket/:BucketID/contributors/ Removes self as a contributor from a bucket

 - POST - http://localhost${PORT}/bucket/:BucketID/contributors/:user_id Adds a user as a contributor to a bucket

 - DELETE - http://localhost${PORT}/bucket/:BucketID/contributors/:user_id Removes a contributor from a bucket